 All guests must ensure that they are medically and physically fit for travel.
 The Centers for Disease Control (CDC) and the World Health Organization (WHO) provide guidelines as to which vaccinations are required in each country.
 In many cases inoculations are recommended but in some circumstances, they are required.
 Royal Caribbean recommend that you check with your GP for guidance.

 Yes.
 It is highly recommended all guests take out appropriate travel insurance policies once a reservation has been made.
-If your cruise itinerary includes New Caledonia, you may be refused entry to the port without Travel Insurance, as local government regulation now requires it for all visitors.

-Please note Australian Medicare, New Zealand ACC and private health insurance will not cover you for any medical costs or emergency evacuations onboard, even on domestic cruises.
+Please note Australian Medicare, New Zealand ACC and private health insurance will not cover you for any medical costs or emergency evacuations on board, even on domestic cruises.
 Insurance policies may also protect your possessions on board; provide cancellation cover if certain circumstances cause you to miss the cruise or a pre-paid tour; and provide other forms of protection.
 It is your responsibility to select the most appropriate policy from an insurance provider.

 If you are dependent on oxygen or require oxygen therapy, you must supply your own oxygen, and meet certain requirements prior to boarding.
 Please let your Cruise Advisor know your needs when you make your booking and let them know quantity, type and delivery schedule.
-All types of oxygen are permitted onboard.
+All types of oxygen are permitted on board.
 Each ship has a different storage policy; however you will be able to keep some or all of your cylinders in the stateroom.

 For any medical advice, please consult your doctor prior to boarding.
-Your location onboard and proximity to the water can help reduce the effects of seasickness.
+Your location on board and proximity to the water can help reduce the effects of seasickness.
 The lower you are to the water line, and the closer you are to the centre of the ship, the less movement you will experience.
 When looking out at the water, keep your sight on the horizon line.